Originally Published, 14th June 2019

 [I have a difficult task.
 I would be extremely sorry if I had to destroy this beautiful city.
 But I would have to do it for the English and the French to know that my Luftwaffe is always 100% ready.
 They still do not want to believe it and I would like to convince them.]– H. Goring

 You could interpret this as a threat, but you could also interpret it as genuine sincerity and sorrow if he had to bomb prague at some point.
-And sincerity seems to be the surest sense.
-After all, Goring was recalled as he was on holiday in Switzerland by Hitler, and Goring was against the idea of incorporating Czechia in this more semi-aggressive way, because as he saw it Czechia was bound to come under German protection at some point anyway.
-Here’s the relevant excerpt from the Nuremberg trial which backs up both of my claims.
+Sincerity seems to be the surest sense.
+After all, Goering was recalled by Hitler while he was on holiday in Switzerland.
+When Hitler disclosed the situation to him Goering made it clear to Hitler that he was against the idea of incorporating the Czech remnant in this more semi-aggressive or rather more accurately proactive way, because as he saw it Czechia was bound to come under German protection at some point anyway.
+Here’s the relevant excerpt from the IMT transcript which backs up both of my claims.

 DR. STAHMER: On the 15 March 1939 a conversation took place between Hitler and President Hacha.
 Were you present during that conversation?
 And what was your part in it?